olcf/frontier_gpu_programming_models_examples/HIP/with_mpi/README.md

 The hipblas example in the `hipblas_example` directory is adapted from [here](https://github.com/olcf/HIP_for_CUDA_programmers/tree/master/exercises/gpu_xgemm_test/solution).

+In each example, each rank is redundantly performing the same task on GPU and then `MPI_Reduce` is used to return the max time for GPU and/or MPI.

 ## To build
 You can build HIP code with either the CC compiler wrapper or with hipcc.